 GOVERNMENT-WIDE DEBARMENT AND SUSPENSION

-The GSA maintains a list of debarred individuals and organizations (EPLS) in order to facilitate excluding listed persons from participation in government 2 CFR §2520.10 (2007) contracts or receiving government benefits or financial assistance.
-This link is provided as a reference source to allow grant processors and investigators to determine whether a given entity is debarred and to take appropriate actions.
+The GSA maintains a list of debarred individuals and organizations (within the System for Award Management) to facilitate excluding listed persons from participation in government contracts or receiving government benefits or financial assistance.
+This list is provided as a reference source to allow grant processors and investigators to determine whether a given entity is debarred and to take appropriate actions.
 To comply with NSF regulations, grant officers must confirm that an awardee is not debarred before conferring funds.